Art-Sells/Arells/Build-Notes.md

 - - Confirming Purchase 3 Second delay
 - - Purchase Complete (creates new Vatop Group with all corresponding info)(confirming purchase modal = false, adds Date (logs new Date in "Transaction Dates" database), $, and (B) to "Bought Amount in Database") -> View Transactions
 - - Purchase Failed, check Bank Account for sufficient funds (View Connected Bank Account) -> Bank Account
+- - Enter information (if one or more fields are empty)
 - Reloads modules every 5 minutes (price animation css) from coin gecko API wrapper?
 - all prices and wallet values structured like so: 1,000,000
 - all fees and totality values structured like so: 1,000,000.00